pip-services/pip-services-docs/content/en/node/sqlite/_index.md

 }
 ```

-The persistence component shall implement the following interface with a basic set of CRUD operations.
+The persistence component shall implement the following interface with a basic set of CRUD operations:

 ```typescript
 export interface IMyPersistence {